Top Interview Questions

 Bytecode verification

-Java supports multithreading, allowing multiple tasks to run concurrently.
-This improves performance and responsiveness, especially in applications like games, servers, and real-time systems.
+Java supports multithreading, allowing multiple tasks to run simultaneously.
+This is useful for:

 Compiler (javac)